The Road West

-The Road West is an American television Western series that aired on NBC from September 12, 1966, to May 1, 1967.
+The Road West is an American Western television series that aired on NBC from September 12, 1966, to May 1, 1967.

 Overview

 Ben Pride moves with his children Timothy, Midge, and Kip, his new wife Elizabeth, his father Tom, and his brother-in-law Chance from Ohio to Kansas during the 1860s.
-The show centers around the difficulties the family faces taming the land and homesteading.
+The show centers on the difficulties the family faces taming the land and homesteading.